-A. 31 countries have officially called for a moratorium or precautionary pause on deep-sea mining.
-Member States have expressed a strong support for and commitment to the work of ISA.
-There is broad recognition that a solid and comprehensive legal framework is essential for ISA to fulfill its role as steward of the Area, designated as the common heritage of humankind.
+A. 32 countries have officially called for a moratorium or precautionary pause on deep-sea mining.
+However, it is important to note that Member States have expressed a strong support for and commitment to the work of ISA and have agreed on robust regulations.
+There is broad recognition that a solid and comprehensive legal framework is essential for ISA to fulfill its role as steward of the Area.
 The roadmap for developing the draft exploitation regulations reflects the collective commitment of Member States to this shared objective.

-It is important to highlight two key points.
+Concerning a possible moratorium, it is important to highlight two key points.
 First, depending on its scope and terms, a moratorium could discourage investment in exploration activities, which remain the primary source of scientific data on the seabed, deep-sea biodiversity and habitats.
 Second, UNCLOS provides a clear legal framework and due process for prospecting, exploration and exploitation.
 The development of regulations, rules, standards and guidelines under the Mining Code does not imply that exploitation will begin automatically; States retain the sovereign authority to decide if, when and how deep-seabed mining will proceed.

-Countries supporting a pause or moratorium are Argentina, Barbados, Belize, Canada, Chile, Fiji, France, Germany, Iceland, Italy, Kenya, Malta, Malta, Micronesia, New Zealand, Norway, Panama, Palau, Portugal, Samoa, Spain, South Africa, Switzerland, Tonga, Tuvalu, the Dominican Republic, the Marshall Islands, the Philippines, the United Kingdom, Vanuatu, Uruguay.
+Countries supporting a precautionary pause or a moratorium are Austria, Brazil, Canada, Chile, Costa Rica, Denmark, Dominican Republic, Ecuador, Fiji, Finland, France, Germany, Greece, Guatemala, Honduras, Ireland, Malta, Mexico, Micronesia, Monaco, New Zealand, Palau, Panama, Peru, Portugal, Samoa, Spain, Sweden, Switzerland, Tuvalu, United Kingdom, Vanuatu.